daasno/Emotion_Detection/README.md

 # Emotion_Detection
 In this project, I worked with the following data set https://www.kaggle.com/pashupatigupta/emotion-detection-from-text and the objective was trying to predict emotions usiong tweets.
 I used both the NaiveBayesean and logistic regression methods.
+I tested it on two different data sets.